 How do you know when you’ve achieved your social media goals?
 First, you have to set some.
-Once the goals are in place, you must look at the measurements of your organization’s online performance, otherwise known as metrics.
-Though 84% of B2B marketers use social media in some form (Source: Aberdeen), 53% don’t measure what they’re doing.
-(Source: Awareness, Inc.) To me, this sounds like playing “pin the tail on the donkey” in the dark.
-How will you know when you’ve hit your target?
+Once the goals are in place, you must measure your social media performance, otherwise known as metrics.

 The danger with data is that you can spend your entire life reading, digesting, and obsessing over it.
-I call this “geeking out”.
+I call this “geeking out.”
 Unless you are getting paid to pour over it for hours at a time, keep your data review sessions to a minimum.
 Checking your stats too frequently will cause you to freeze.
-You will find yourself so worried about the outcome of each action, you lose the organic feel and it becomes stiff.
+You will find yourself so worried about the outcome of each action, you lose the organic feel, and it becomes stiff.

-When reviewing, think about what may have caused them to go up or down by using critical thinking.
+When reviewing, think about what may have caused a metric to go up or down using critical thinking.
 Your fluctuations will most likely be easy to figure out.
-Maybe your website was down for a couple days, you haven’t blogged in three months, you sent out an email newsletter on a day that is a low ranking day, Facebook changed it’s algorithm and your reach has dropped, you were on the radio that day, or you drafted a witty update and it was retweeted from here until Sunday.
+Maybe your website was down for a couple of days, you haven’t blogged in three months, you sent out an email newsletter on a low-ranking day, Facebook changed its algorithm, and your reach has dropped, or you were on the radio that day.
+Perhaps you drafted a witty update, and it was retweeted from here until Sunday.

 The final measurement?
-Conversion.
+Conversion!
 Here’s to hitting your target.